15 Finger Foods For A 6 Month Old Baby

-Has your little one already started purees, and now you’re wondering what to use as finger foods for a 6 month old baby with no teeth?
+Has your little one already started purees, and now you’re wondering what to use as finger foods for a 6 month old baby?
 Or maybe you’re skipping the purees and want to try baby led weaning instead?
 Knowing which finger foods to feed your baby can be a worrisome problem for parents.
-Here we list 15 safe finger foods for a 6 month old baby with no teeth.
+Here we list 15 safe finger foods for a 6 month old baby.

 1. Sweet Potato, Pumpkin & Carrots

 While you might think of these three veggies as perfect for purees, they also make great finger foods too.
 For the best results you can steam or roast these and then either roughly mash them or cut them into small pieces.
 The veggies should be soft to touch, but not too mushy.
 Sweet potato, pumpkin and carrots are rich in protein, beta-carotene, and vitamin C.

 Avocados are a rich source of potassium and omega-3 fatty acids which are said to help boost your baby’s brain development.
 They are a great finger food for a 6 month old baby, but make sure they are perfectly ripe and soft, so your baby doesn’t hurt their tiny mouth.

 Bananas are also a rich source of potassium and omega-3 fatty acids.
 They are also super easy to prepare; just peel a ripe banana and cut into small pieces!

 To get the most nutrients out of your broccoli or cauliflower florets, steam or roast them until soft, and, of course, cut them into small pieces.
 Be careful not to overcook them as then they will turn to mush.
 Broccoli and cauliflower are good sources of vitamin C which helps make your baby’s bones stronger.